Merci-chao/userChrome.js/README.md

 # Float Toolbars in Full Screen (FloatToolbarsInFullScreen@Merci.chao.uc.js)
 Float the toolbars over the page in full screen mode, instead of making the web page jumpy when the toolbars showing / hiding.
 [Add-on Page (web achive)](https://web.archive.org/web/20181017035437/https://addons.mozilla.org/en-US/firefox/addon/float-toolbars-in-full-screen/)

 **CAUTION: This version of Float Toolbars in Full Screen is not tested on Mac OS and Ubuntu (Linux).
-It is probably glitchy or simply not work at all.
-Use it at your own risk.**
+It is probably glitchy or simply not work at all.**

 ![screenshot](https://web.archive.org/web/20181012014653if_/https://addons.cdn.mozilla.net/user-media/previews/full/180/180636.png?modified=1530209532)